Blendify/blender-manual/blender_docs/manual/animation/armatures/bones/properties/bendy_bones.rst

 Segments
 --------

-The *Segments* number button allows you to set the number of segments, which the given bone is subdivided into.
+The *Segments* number field allows you to set the number of segments, which the given bone is subdivided into.
 Segments are small, rigid linked child bones that interpolate between the root and the tip.
 The higher this setting, the smoother "bends" the bone, but the heavier the pose calculations.